-Read more about buying a home in your favourite country by clicking on the link: France, Spain, Portugal, Italy, Cyprus, Greece, USA, Canada, Turkey, UK, Ireland…
+Read more about buying a home in your favourite country by clicking on the link: France, Spain, Portugal, Italy, Cyprus, Greece, USA, Canada, UK, Ireland…

 Sicily hasn’t quite achieved the cachet of Tuscany or Italy’s lakes, but is much more affordable and a little, dare we say, friendlier?
 The largest island in the Mediterranean offers plenty for retirees.
 Firstly, it’s bursting with character.
 For many centuries it was Greek, and when Archimedes leapt from his bath yelling “Eureka”, it was in Syracusa.

 In the 1700s the island was a popular holiday home location for Italy’s wealthiest families and they out their money into astonishing baroque palaces which you can marvel at in Palermo or Ortigia.